This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 If you want a blender that will last and you have the budget, you can’t go wrong with a Vitamix.
 They are a classic for a reason.
 A Vitamix will blend just about anything you put in it.

-If you are looking for a blender that is a bit more budget-friendly, we recommend Ninja Blenders.
+If you are looking for a blender that is a bit more budget-friendly, I recommend Ninja Blenders.
 While not as powerful as Vitamix, the Ninja can blend our Daily Harvest smoothies in no time.

 - Vitamix Explorian Blender, $349 at Target and Amazon